Imagining Europe. Religions in Representations of a Common Ground

 Religion, Media and Normativity

-The new project of the International Exchange on Media and Religion focuses on a theoretical question that has so far been neglected in research on media and religion.
+The project of the International Exchange on Media and Religion focuses on a theoretical question that has so far been neglected in research on media and religion.
 We are interested in deepening the normative dimension of (audio-)visual and material communication within religious traditions and in exploring their influence on broader cultural contexts.
 The theoretical reflection about the normative significance and impact of (audio-)visual and material communication is articulated on different levels:

 - the normative dimensions in theoretical approaches to religion in visual and material culture from different disciplinary perspectives;